codewillclick/javascript-helpers/README.md

 ### helpers.js
 Helper functions used for typing brevity and general convenience, a number of which are experimental, untested, or unfinished.

+### drag.js
+A simple (enough) means of tracking mouse-drag behavior on an object.
+An old experiment, refined over time and use.
+Also commits the sin of extending the DOM.